Skip to main content

 openarm.init_gripper_motor(openarm::damiao_motor::MotorType::DM4310, 0x08, 0x18);

-Rebuild the Demo
+Build the Demo

-After modifying the configuration, rebuild the demo:
+After modifying the configuration, build the demo:

-cmake --build build --target openarm-demo
+cmake --build build --target openarm-can-demo

 Run the Demo